-The Buddha said we can end this guaranteed suffering through the cessation of all desire, through bodily stillness and mental inactivity.
+The Buddha said we can end this guaranteed suffering through the cessation of all desire, through bodily stillness, emotional neutrality and mental inactivity.
 This is the Third Noble Truth: ‘Suffering has an End.’
 We attain perfect tranquility when we take delight in nothing.
 “To be untroubled is the highest satisfaction.”

 SOME EXPLANATORY COMMENTS.
 The Buddha’s pessimistic analysis of reality in terms of Suffering, Impermanence and No-Soul seems very extreme.
 Most of us suffer from time to time, but the joys of life more than compensate.
 We readily adjust to change and our sense of self is quite durable enough for a lifetime.
 So why is the Buddha making such a fuss about things that most of us cope with reasonably well?